Fundamental fields in the deformed $W$-algebras: Construction of fields in

 Let $m$ be a dominant generic regular monomial.
 We say that $m'\in\mathbf{M}$ \textit{appears} in the algorithm if \end{defi}

 \begin{example} For $\g=\sld_2$, we can construct a field $T(z)\in\WWqt$ starting from the dominant monomial $m=Y(z)Y(zq^{-2})Y(zt^2)$ : {

-} where \end{example} \begin{rem} \begin{enumerate} \item A priori, the algorithm does not end in finitely many steps. \item We can wonder if the regularity and genericity of the initial monomial $m$ implies the regularity (resp. genericity) of all the monomials produced by the algorithm.
+} where \end{example} \begin{rem} We can wonder if the regularity and genericity of the initial monomial $m$ implies the regularity (resp.\ genericity) of all the monomials produced by the algorithm.
 It is not the case as shown by the following example in type $D_4$ :\\ Let us consider the following indexation of the Dynkin diagram in type $D_4$ :\\

 We consider the initial dominant generic regular monomial : \begin{enumerate}[align=left] \item[Step 1 :] The term $Y_2(z)$ is admissible in $m$.
 We get the monomial :

 \item[Step 2 :] The term $Y_1(zq^{-1}t)$ is admissible in $m_1$.
 We get the monomial :